 Most elderly couples are likely to have been married for more than ten years, which is why alimony is an integral part of a gray divorce.
 The alimony would last until either spouse dies or the one receiving it remarries.
 The party requesting for alimony should be able to prove that they are unable to earn sufficient income to support their minimal needs.

 Last Few Words

 When splitting retirement income, it is inadvisable to completely rely on the alimony or any other source of divorce income, as the amount may be significantly less than required to meet monthly expenses.
 Couples filing for gray divorce need to seek advice from a family divorce lawyer with proven expertise in handling such legal cases.
-If you wish to learn about gray divorce alimony, attorneys at 123 Custody Company are here to help.
+If you wish to learn about gray divorce alimony, attorneys at the law firm are here to help.
 To schedule a consultation fill out our contact form, and one of our divorce Texas lawyer will get in touch with you shortly.
 You can also call us at 214-599-9979.